michaldanielewicz/InstagramBot/README.md

 List of features ready and TODOs for future development.

 ### Ready:
+* Remember login credentials (skip login) and disable images for a better performance.
+* List not-following-back for given user.
+* List users not followed by given user.
-* List not-following-back for given user, show their follows number, and save results to the file.
+* Show users follows number and save results to the file.
 * List unfollowers for given user.
-(Check for differences between followers list from the past and current.)
+(Checks for differences between followers list from the past and current.)
 * Follow people from follow list.
-* Remember login credentials (skip login) and disable images for a better performance.

 ### To-do list:
+* Ghost followers (people who did not like any of your photo).
+* Followers leaderboard (most active followers).
 * Like posts from given user.
-* Modify scrolling list to be more efficient and error-proof.
-* Add some random timing delays to not get caught using automated software.
-* Ghost followers (people who did not like any of your photo).
-* Followers leaderboard (most active followers).s
 * Comment function with given text.

 ## Status